-In the case of public health emergencies, the CRW is triggered when an IDA country has declared a national public health emergency, and the World Health Organization (WHO) has also declared that the outbreak is of potential international importance under the WHO’s global alert and response system in accordance with the International Health Regulations, 2005.
+- Public Health Emergencies.
+CRW resources may be used to address public health emergencies where (a) the affected country has declared a national public health emergency; and (b) the WHO has declared that the outbreak is a public health emergency of international concern (PHEIC), under the WHO’s Global Alert and Response System, in accordance with the International Health Regulations, 2005.